MATTALUI/UnFriend/README.md

 # UnFriend
 Tired of having all of those pesky Facebook Friends?
-Well, now you can send them all a request inviting them to unfriend you.
+Well, with UnFriend you can make posts about people that are so offensive that they will unfriend you.
+Problem solved.

 ## Technologies
 * JavaScript
 * HTML
 * CSS
 * Facebook API
+* Handlebars

 ## Goals
 ### MVP